adnanedrief/Caesar-Cipher-Encryption-Decryption-/README.md

 ##### LEFT SHIFT OF 3
 ![](https://upload.wikimedia.org/wikipedia/commons/4/4a/Caesar_cipher_left_shift_of_3.svg)

 The action of a Caesar cipher is to replace each plaintext letter with a different one a fixed number of places down the alphabet.
-The cipher illustrated here uses a left shift of three, so that (for example) each occurrence of E in the plaintext becomes B in the ciphertext
+The cipher illustrated here uses a left shift of three, so that each occurrence of E in the plaintext becomes B in the ciphertext

 ` Left Shift Of 3`